miyamok/epsilonproofchecker/README.md

 E(t) -> E(eps x E(x))
 ```
 where <code>t</code> is an arbitrary term in epsilon calculus.
-Epsilon operator is expressive enough to define the existential and universal quantifiers of predicate logic.
+Epsilon operator is expressive enough to define the existential and universal quantifiers of predicate calculus, hence epsilon calculus is more expressive than predicate calculus, although the existential and universal quantifiers are missing in epsilon calculus.
 Let <code>E(x)</code> be a formula, then the corresponding quantified formulas are defined as follows.
 ```
 ex x E(x) := E(eps x E(x))